victronenergy/dynamic-ess/README.md

 the solar forecast.
 It uses solcast and the Global Horizontal Irradiance (GHI) for getting the predicted solar yield.

+# Used dbus paths

+When correctly deployed, these nodes do write (and read) from the dbus (using [node-red-contrib-victron](https://github.com/victronenergy/node-red-contrib-victron) nodes).
+The following services and pahts are being written to:
+- `com.victronenergy.settings /Settings/CGwacs/AcPowerSetPoint` - the obvious one, for setting the grid setpoint.
+- `com.victronenergy.settings /Settings/CGwacs/OvervoltageFeedIn` - to enable or disable the "Grid feed-in".
+- `com.victronenergy.settings /Settings/CGwacs/BatteryLife/Schedule/Charge/0/*`  - to put the battery in "idle" mode.

 # Usage

 As the information is being retrieved via the [VRM API](https://vrm-api-docs.victronenergy.com/#/),